 Ways to give:

 Another tangible way to help is by donating gift cards for Walmart and Home Depot in amounts of $25, $50, and $100.
-These gift cards will be distributed to families affected by flooding to be used for basic household needs, cleanup supplies, sheetrock, etc, and can be sent or delivered to our LINC Houston office (1504 Johnson St, Houston, TX 77007).
+These gift cards will be distributed to families to be used for basic household needs, cleanup supplies, sheetrock, etc, and can be sent or delivered to our LINC Houston office (1504 Johnson St, Houston, TX 77007).

 Previous Disaster Relief Efforts